 What content should you test?

-To put it plainly, wherever there is content in your product, it’s worth doing content testing.
-And we’re yet to see a product that uses no content at all (as interesting as that would be).
+Wherever there is content in your product, it’s worth doing content testing.
+We’re yet to see a product that uses no content at all (as unique as that would be).

 To decide which content to test, prioritize based on the urgency and importance the task holds for users.
 If it’s a critical message, such as an error message in payment flows, then it’s vital that the content is easily understood and helps the user achieve their goals.

-- Readability: This one’s simple.
-You want your content to be readable by your users.
-If they get to the end of a sentence and then have to read it again and again to understand, then the content quality needs to be improved.
+- Readability: You want your content to be readable by your users from the get-go, not after numerous readthroughs.
 Remember that your users will expect to be able to scan the text rather than reading every word.

-- Searchability.
-This is to do with search engine optimization (SEO) and dictates whether people are able to find your website or product easily online.
-The content on your web pages is a big part of what guides Google’s rankings, so getting it right can hugely increase the numbers of people who find and read your content.
+- Searchability: This is to do with search engine optimization (SEO) and dictates whether people are able to find your website or product easily online.
+Getting it right can hugely increase the numbers of people who find and read your content.

 When should you perform content testing?

-Determining the right stage of development to test your content is a tricky one.
-On the one hand, you want your content to be at a point that it reflects the real content your users will encounter.
+Determining the right stage of development to test your content is tricky.
+On the one hand, you want your content to reflect the real content your users will encounter.
 On the other, you don’t want to spend lots of time creating fully-formed and finalized content only to discover it’s not what your users need.

 Ultimately, like most types of research and user testing, content testing works best when used iteratively at multiple stages in the design process.
 You can use content testing: